Our Mission

 Types of Filters:

-• Multi-Media Filters – Eliminate suspended sand and silt that makes water cloudy.
+• Multi-Media Filters: Eliminate suspended sand and silt that makes water cloudy.

-• Nexsand Turbidity Filters – Remove suspended solids, Ferric Hydroxide (Red Water Iron) or Sediment from your well or water system down to 5 Microns.
-Nexsand has proven extremely effective and will provide double the service flow of Multi Media or Sand Filters.
+• Nexsand Turbidity Filters: Remove suspended solids, Ferric Hydroxide (Red Water Iron) or Sediment from your well or water system down to 5 Microns.
+Nexsand has proven extremely effective and will provide double the service flow of Multi-media or Sand Filters.

-• Silky shiny hair, Soft supple skin
+• Silky shiny hair, Soft lustrous skin

 • Use up to 75% less soap

-• Lower water heating cost by 29%
+• Estimated 29% water heating cost reduction

-• No Level of Radon is Safe – even trace amounts in your home can be dangerous to you and your family…
+• No Level of Radon is Safe – even trace amounts in your home can be dangerous to you and your family

 How can I reduce arsenic levels in my water?